There are great places to eat and drink in the Tamar Valley - if you know where to look.

-Below are the places we go to ourselves, ranging from fine dining to something simpler but scrumptious.
+Below are the places we like to go, ranging from fine dining to something simpler but scrumptious.
 The Tamar Valley is semi-rural, and we recommend you plan ahead, check opening hours, and make bookings to avoid disappointment, especially for dinner.
 The following spots are our favourites, in strict order of preference.
 Yes, we've played favourites.

 Definitely book ahead, it's popular and rightly so.
 Owner Matt Adams is the former head chef of Josef Chromy's restaurant.
 His restaurant Timbre is fine dining, with an ever changing menu of seasonal foods.
 Matt sources and buys ingredients locally, sometimes from backyard growers.
 There's a brick oven, a fire pit out front, and it's all very unpredictable, in the best possible way.
 Inventive, creative, delicious food that will just occasionally blow your socks off.
 Great wines from Velo to wash it all down with.
 Our top pick, by a country mile.

 Find Timbre at Velo Winery, about twenty minutes south down the Tamar valley.
 Check opening hours, and book ahead.

 Chef Sam Adamson is a local treasure and a genius at combining flavours.
 She and vineyard owner Julieanne offer a small but delicious menu, and it's one of the best spots for lunch in the valley.
 This is the Moroccan lamb pie in filo pastry.
 OMG.
 So good we tried to replicate it at home.
 Be sure to do a tasting of the vineyard's wines.
 We like the sparkling.
 You'll find Iron Pot Bay at Rowella, about 25 minutes north in pretty landscapes near the upper reaches of the river.